blbadger/blbadger.github.io/tesla-coils.md

 High voltage arcs.
 Beautiful to witness!

-Specs: ~4 kVA power input using an ASRG spark gap running at ~500 bps, made from a variable-speed angle grinder with a disk (fashioned from high density polyethylene cutting board) securing four flying brass electrodes.
-The electrodes are brass as iron has high RF losses and can become too hot to use with polyethylene, which is a thermoplastic and melts under high temperatures.
+Specs: ~4 kVA power input using an ASRG spark gap running at ~500 bps, made from a variable-speed angle grinder with a disk (fashioned from high density polyethylene cutting board) securing four flying electrodes.
+The electrodes are brass as iron has high RF losses and get too hot to use with polyethylene, which is a thermoplastic and melts at high temperatures.

 Tesla coils are air-cored resonant transformers, and are a type of LC circuit.
 The L stands for inductor, and C for capacitor and when combined with a device that allows for rapid capacitor charging (the tank circuitpower supply) and discharging (the spark gap), The primary circuit capacitor is 120nF multi-mini style capacitor made from a few hundred surplus WIMA FKP1 pulse capacitors usually found in industrial lasers.